ralphschaefer/ArangoDbInit/ReadMe.md

 #### collection item
 * name: name of collection
 * index: list of _index items_
+* compositeindex: list of _composite index items_
 * documents: initial list of documents for collection

 #### index item
 * field: name of collection field to be indexed
+* options: index options.
+Possible option values are:
+    - Unique
+    - Sparse
+    - InBackground

+#### composite index items
+* fields: list of names of collection fields to be used as a composite index
 * options: index options.
 Possible option values are:
     - Unique
     - Sparse